matthias-stemmler/annimate/docs/user-guide/src/installation.md

 ### Debian Package

 On Debian and its derivatives (such as Ubuntu), you can alternatively install Annimate from a Debian package.
-Note that this requires `sudo` privileges and does _not_ support automatic updates.
+Note that this requires `sudo` privileges.

 In order to install the Debian package, go through the following steps: